anupam-pujari/anupam-pujari/README.md

 🚀 Projects
 📌 Zomato Clone
 A web application clone of the popular food delivery service Zomato.
 This project helped me understand the basics of front-end development and improve my coding skills.
+📌 Amazon Clone
+A web application clone of the popular e-commerce platform Amazon.
+This project allowed me to deepen my understanding of web development and enhance my skills in building complex user interfaces.

 Technologies Used: HTML, CSS
 Description: A responsive web application that mimics the core functionalities of Zomato, including restaurant listings, search features, and user interface design.